-The Web Design industry is constantly evolving, which means management practices must continue to evolve.
+The Web Design industry is constantly evolving, which means management practices need regular updates, too.
 Spend some time with business owners and managers who navigate a constantly-shifting landscape every day.
-From tackling operations and project management to expectations and people management, these experts have it covered!
+From tackling operations and project supervision to managing expectations and people, these experts have it covered!

 Why attend the online conference?

 - Attending a conference online means no travel hassle!